Welcome to Athens port guide!

 - Athens is an old city with lots of cobblestones and Acropolis is on a hill, which may be challenging for people with walking difficulties.

 - The official currency in Greece is EURO (€).
 Local currency and credit cards are widely accepted.
 ATMs are available at cruise terminals and in the city.
-See the currency converter

 - Athens International Airport is located about 43 km/27 miles (a 50-minute drive) east of Piraeus cruise port.
 The port is well connected to Athens International Airport by Metro Blue Line 3 and the ride takes 55 minutes.
-The ticket costs 9€.
-If you are taking a taxi, expect to pay around 50€ per ride.

 - Explore Athens tours and activities